nomssi/abap_scheme/editor/README.md

 ABAP Editor Configuration

-# How to enable the new ABAP editor.
+# How To Enable The New ABAP Editor

 ## Copy files
 The SAP GUI configuration files  are located in the roaming user application directory.
 They can be reachead using the environment variable %APPDATA%.